Energy Bill Discount Scheme

 How do you apply for the Energy Bill Discount Scheme?

 You don’t; the Energy Bill Discount Scheme is automatic.
-Your business electricity supplier/business gas supplier will automatically calculate and apply the discount to your electricity and gas bills.
+Your business energy supplier automatically calculated and applied the discount to your electricity and gas bills.

 Comparing business energy with the discount scheme

-The Energy Bill Discount Scheme applies automatically regardless of your current business energy supplier or current electricity and gas tariffs.
+The Energy Bill Discount Scheme is applied automatically regardless of your business energy supplier or current electricity and gas tariffs.

-Unlike its predecessor, the Energy Bill Discount Scheme will only provide a small discount to businesses.
+Unlike its predecessor, the Energy Bill Discount Scheme only provided a small discount to businesses.
 It’s really important to ensure your company is signed up for a competitive deal with your business energy supplier.

 If you’re approaching the end of a business energy contract or are currently out of contract, we recommend comparing the energy market to see what’s available.